Scenario Based eLearning

 Full Development

-After receiving feedback, I made targeted adjustments to create a more seamless and engaging training experience for the learner, one that aligns with CareBridge Assurance’s goals for Q2.
-I completed the full build of the training in Articulate Storyline 360, designing it to simulate a realistic video call environment.
-To enhance immersion, I incorporated dialogue-based interactions that reflect authentic conversations between a client care coordinator and a client.
+Once I gathered feedback, I made the appropriate adjustments to ensure the project met its goals. to ensure the training experience was both seamless and engaging, while also aligning with CareBridge Assurance’s Q2 objectives.
+I completed the full build in Articulate Storyline 360, designing the training to simulate a realistic video call setting.
+To boost learner immersion, I included dialogue-based interactions that mirror real conversations between a client care coordinator and a client.

 Additionally, I used Midjourney to develop semi-realistic characters and visually compelling scenes that mirror real-life settings while maintaining a lightly animated aesthetic.
 These design choices were intentional, helping to balance realism with learner engagement and making the training both practical and visually appealing.